godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`AreaParameter<enum_PhysicsServer2D_AreaParameter>` **AREA_PARAM_GRAVITY_IS_POINT** = ``3``

 Constant to set/get whether the gravity vector of an area is a direction, or a center point.
+The default value of this parameter is ``false``.

 .. _class_PhysicsServer2D_constant_AREA_PARAM_GRAVITY_POINT_UNIT_DISTANCE: